 - If your car is a 1968 model or newer, it must have lap-type seat belts for passengers in the front seat. - If it is a 1970 model or newer, it must have lap-type seat belts for each passenger of the vehicle.
-It must also have shoulder harnesses for use in the front seat. - The driver and any passengers age six and older must wear safety belts if the vehicle is equipped with them. - Children under age six and those who weigh less than 60 pounds must be in an approved child restraint system (NRS 484B.157).
-Failure to restrain children under age six and those weighing less than 60 pounds may result in fines, community service and or the suspension of your driver's license. - A child should never be held in a lap or buckled with someone else into a single safety belt.
+It must also have shoulder harnesses for use in the front seat. - The driver and any passengers age six and older must wear safety belts if the vehicle is equipped with them. - Effective January 1, 2022, children under age six and those who measure less than 57 inches tall must be in an approved child restraint system (NRS 484B.157).
+Failure to restrain children under age six and those measuring less than 57 inches may result in fines, community service and or the suspension of your driver's license. - Effective January 1, 2022, children under the age of two must be secured in a rear-facing child restraint system in the back seat of the motor vehicle. - A child should never be held in a lap or buckled with someone else into a single safety belt.